CivicActions/ssp-toolkit/docs/ssp.md

 ##### Drupal

 The system partially inherits this control from Drupal standard password management.
-All password creation/change/reset operations are recorded in the website's "Drupal watchdog" logs.
+All password creation/change/reset operations are recorded in the website's "Drupal Watchdog" logs.

 #### e